mitechsrl/onit-cli/docs/ONIT-DOC.md

 #### Files processati

-*.js, *.md, *.jsx *.ts
+*.md, *.ts

-NOTA: Il supporto ai tag @onit è limitato nei files markdown.
-Utilizzare un unico @onitChapter per file markdown.
+NOTA: I files .md vengono processati come un unico blocco commento.
+Utilizzare un unico @chapter per file markdown.

 #### Esempio

 **Codice commento**
 ```
 /**
-* @onitTitle This is a title
+* @title This is a title
-* @onitChapter LABEL
+* @chapter LABEL
-* @onitDoc
+* @summary
 * Hello, this is a markdown-formatted comment.
-If you want to go to chaper 1.2.3, [@onitChapter 1.2.3#hello](click here)
+If you want to go to chaper 1.2.3, [@chapter 1.2.3#hello](click here)
 * Some other text
 * **i'm bold**
 * Use triple backquote for code blocks